ReadyWolf/AvaloniaCustomTheme/README.md

 ## TODO:

-* Save on Exit
-* Add Avalonia Tests
-* Update UI
+* Update UI - make it look nicer
+* Include Avalonia Tests
-* Refactor and clean up to a professional standard
+* General Refactor and clean up to a professional standard
 * Provide Summaries for functions

 ## Installation & Usage